carlbomsdata/fuxa-widget-library/README.md

 # fuxa-widget-library

-This library contains a collection of SVG-based multi-state symbols specifically designed for use in [FUXA](https://github.com/frangoteam/FUXA) industrial HMI/SCADA dashboards — focused on mining and material handling processes.
+This library contains a collection of SVG-based and HTML-based interactive symbols specifically designed for use in [FUXA](https://github.com/frangoteam/FUXA) industrial HMI/SCADA dashboards — focused on mining and material handling processes.

 ![ScreenRecording2025-05-08at21 38 00-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/bb1bec0a-026e-40fa-a703-fa9469eb1723)